nim-lang/atlas/doc/atlas.md

 Atlas uses URLs internally; Nimble package names are translated to URLs via Nimble's  `packages.json` file.
 Atlas uses "shortnames" for known URLs from packages.
-Unofficial URLs, including forks, using a name tripplett of the form `projectName.author.host`.
+Unofficial URLs, including forks, using a name triplet of the form `projectName.author.host`.
 For example Atlas would be `atlas.nim-lang.github.com`.
 Packages can be added using `nameOverrides` in `atlas.config` which adds a new name to URL mapping.

 Atlas does not call the Nim compiler for a build, instead it creates/patches